colinrr/locust/README.md

 # locust-dev

-Locally Optimized Clustering for Unsteady Structure Tracking
+LOCUST - Locally Optimized Clustering for Unsteady Structure Tracking

 Hi!
 This repository contains sample and test code for the unsteady feature tracking algorithm associated with the following manuscript: